nghiant3223/handbook/base/os/thread.md

 }
 ```

-Our expectation is that, after two transactions finish, `account1` and `account2` has the balance of **200** and **800** respectively.
+Our expectation is that, after two transactions `Transfer` finish, `account1` and `account2` has the balance of **200** and **800** respectively.
 Unfortunately, data race and race condition occurs and make things not work as expected.

 When it comes to concurrency, that is when two transactions are executed concurrently, the snippet has data race because there are two goroutines access `account1` and `account2` that are shared memory and at least one of them has write operation without any synchronization.